 It goes without saying that the effects of the COVID-19 pandemic may have hurt your occupancy rate.
 However, there are still many ways you can reach prospective residents and get back on track.

 Here’s how using an apartment occupancy calculator can help your communities stay occupied and on top with a great return on investment.

 Before we go too far down how an apartment occupancy calculator can save you time and money, let’s look at what it is and how it works.

 Making money in multifamily living depends on apartment occupancy.
 Plain and simple.
-Paying residents need to fill all (90% or more) of the available units for most investments to peak.
-Measuring your apartment occupancy rates will help your team to see just how effectively you are accomplishing that goal of not just getting, but keeping residents.
+Residents need to fill all (90% or more) of the available units for most investments to peak.
+Measuring your apartment occupancy rates will help your team see just how effectively you are at accomplishing that goal of not just getting but retaining residents.

 What Factors Go into the Calculation?

 The factors in your apartment occupancy formula can be unique.
-The specific terms and structure of your investment mixed with the overall goal outcome for your community is the absolute foundational guide to base everything on.
-But those are the only things to guide how you should focus your energy on calculating your occupancy rates and models.
-There are some fairly universal factors that should be considered:
+The specific terms and structure of your investment mixed with the overall goal outcome for your community is your guide to base everything on.
+But those are the only things to guide where you should focus your energy on calculating your occupancy rates and models.
+There are some universal factors that should be considered:

 - Resident Engagement: Resident engagement is a tricky factor to include in apartment occupancy calculations.
 It’s challenging to track, but if you are having occupancy issues, physical or economic, this may be a place to look for improvement.
 How are you working to keep the residents that you already have occupying units?
 How many of them are actively participating in community events or taking advantage of community amenities?
 Are they engaged at a level that can make them an unofficial brand ambassador of sorts?
 While it’s not a tried and true scientific number, considering some sort of engagement factor in your calculation is a great gauge that can help steer the ship in the right direction to avoid potential pitfalls, low resident engagement, or poor reviews.